chengdongqiang/OrViT/README.md

 ```
 Detach the screen terminal session: Press Control+A and Control+D

-Re-attach the screen terminal session: Run "screen -ls" to check the screen_session_ID, and "screen -r screen_session_ID" to reattach.
+Reattach the screen terminal session: Run "screen -ls" to check the screen_session_ID, and "screen -r screen_session_ID" to reattach.

 **Example 2: user's input file as the assembly contigs are DNA sequences**